clusterio/clusterio/docs/developing-for-clusterio.md

 invoked on the first tick the server runs after the save has been patched, before most other events.

-Use this event to initialize and and/or migrate the data structures you need.
+Use this event to initialize and/or migrate the data structures you need.
 Keep in mind that both mods and Clusterio modules can switch from any version to any version so it should be able to handle both forwards and backwards migrations gracefully.

 #### clusterio_api.send_json(channel, data)

-Send json data to Clusterio over the given channel.
+Send JSON data to Clusterio over the given channel.
 The `data` argument should be table that can be serialized with `game.table_to_json`.
 Clusterio plugins can listen to channels and will receive an event with the data sent here.
 See the [Communicating with Factorio